shajra/shajra-provisioning/doc/nix.md

 You don't even have to build the package first with `nix build` or mess around with the "result" symlinks. `nix run` will build the project if it's not yet been built.

-Note that unlike `nix build` the `--file .` argument is needed in this case.
-The default expression for `nix run` is different than `default.nix` in the current working directory.

-Again, as with `nix build` attribute names are specified as positional argument to select packages.
+Again, as with `nix build` attribute names are specified as positional arguments to select packages.

 The command to run is specified after the `--command` switch. `nix run` runs the command in a shell set up with a `PATH` environment variable including all the `bin` directories provided by the selected packages.

-`nux run` also supports an `--ignore-environment` flag that restricts `PATH` to only packages selected, rather than extending the `PATH` of the outside environment.
+`nix run` also supports an `--ignore-environment` flag that restricts `PATH` to only packages selected, rather than extending the `PATH` of the outside environment.
 With `--ignore-environment`, the invocation is more sandboxed.

 ## Installing and uninstalling programs<a id="sec-4-4"></a>